Cosmic Elk Links

 dial at 4 pmThe clock has two dials, one facing the outer courtyard, and the astronomical dial on the inside.

-Details of the astronomical dial and how to read it are in the book "Inside the Hampton Court Clock" The astronomical dial dates from at least 1528.
+Details of the astronomical dial and how to read it are in the book "Inside the Hampton Court Clock" now a free download.
+The copper clock dial we see today appears to have been part of the clock as installed by Wren.
+An earlier astronomical dial may date from at least 1528.
 The accounts show that the clock was originally built with two dials and that it needed frequent repairs.
+16th century discriptions indicate that the dial was very different to, and more colourful than, the one we see today, and probably made from wood.

 14th February, 1532, John Fitzwater is first mentioned as Keeper of the Clock at Hampton Court in Henry VIII's accounts.
 It is not clear when he was first appointed.
 Fitzwater came from a clockmaking dynasty in Devon, responsible for many generations for the famous astronomical clock in Exeter Cathedral.
 Fitzwater had been Clockmaker to Henry VIII from 1530, and was to make a number of clocks for the King's palaces.